Spr-Aachen/Easy-Voice-Toolkit/README.md

 ### System

-Currently the UI interface only supports Windows system
+Currently the released versions only support Windows system

 ### Language